 Choosing a physician

 Finding a physician early in pregnancy is important.
 Regular check-ups are needed to evaluate the growth and development of your baby as well as maintaining a check on the mother’s health and well-being.
-At SRMC, we have 2 Family Practice Providers who deliver: Dr. Rebecca Allard and Dr. Brandon Brown.
+At SRMC, we have 2 Family Practice Providers who deliver: Dr. Rebecca Allard, Dr. James Popovich, and Dr. Sara Sholar.